GrinTechnology/flossy-python-interview/README.md

 We're going to build a log analyzer together.
 This is a collaborative exercise, so think of it as pair programming with a colleague, not a distant assessment of your skills.

+**Note**: We likely won't finish everything, and that's fine.
+The goal is to write clean, working code together and have good discussions along the way.

 ## Setup

 No dependencies needed.
 Just Python 3.8+.